Menu

 Book Bags

-Your child will also take home a book for you to read together for pleasure.
+Your child may also like to take home a book for you to read together for pleasure.
 We encourage that you ask your child questions about their book and that you encourage your child to ask their own questions.
 It is important to develop comprehension skills, as it supports your child with reading and writing.
 We encourage you to visit our amazing local library to expand your child’s knowledge and love of books.

-The Spelling Shed and Maths Shed
+The Spelling Shed, Maths Shed and TT Rockstars

 PE